When we invoke the divine, which is the source of all power, benevolence and love through earnest prayer, grace flows into our lives.

 On hearing these words, Aunty immediately woke up.
 She realised that the accident with the glass was not an accident but something that happened as a result of her past actions.
 She thanked her guru for his love and compassion.
 She begged for forgiveness and prayed that she would never hurt another soul ever again.

 Later, Aunty told me that even though the surgeon had warned her she would likely be blind in her left eye, she actually did recover an astonishing seventy percent of her vision in that eye.
 She attributed it all to the grace of the divine, her guru.

 When we call upon the divine and surrender in faith, we invoke its grace and protection.
 Read, 4 Reasons for developing divine devotions on your spiritual path

 When we keep a constant remembrance of the divine, we are saved from the sorrows that come from our worldly attachments and past karma.

 To illustrate this, my guru, Swami Tejomayananda once described a fisherman casting a net in the sea while standing in shallow water.
 He said that the net would catch the fish that are further away from the fisherman.
 But those that swim around close to him will not get caught.

-Through faith, prayer and righteous living in alignment with the divine, we invoke its grace and benevolence into our lives.
+Through faith, prayer and righteous living, we invoke divine grace and its benevolence into our lives.